How to Develop a Successful Networking Plan

 Learn Effective Business Skills

 Knowing how to network effectively is a critical part of succeeding in business or entrepreneurship.
-With Rivier University’s online MBA program, you can develop the skills you need for career success in a convenient, online environment that works for your busy life.
+With Rivier University’s online and on-campus MBA programs, you can develop the skills you need for career success in a convenient, online environment that works for your busy life.

 Rivier University proudly boasts textbook-free MBA programs that save students about $1,500 in textbook costs.
 Find out about the benefits of open educational resources (OER).